JJRC X17 Short Review

 Overall, this drone fly’s well, it is easy to control and the flight is stable and smooth.
 However, it does have issues with compass calibration which sometimes leads it to wobble or spin when you try and hover or land.
 Also, smart flight modes do not always work properly, and the live video-feed freezes often.
 To get the most out of this drone, you should have a 5g compatible smartphone, so if you do not have a 5g smartphone, I would not recommend this or any drone that only works properly with 5g WiFi.

 This is a decent drone and for its price, it may even be a bargain, however, it does have issues and you do need a smartphone with 5g technology to make the most of its features.
-To find out more about this drone and its current price, click on the button below.
+For more beginner-friendly drones, click on the button below.